Friday, November 14, 2025

 • Our site was a back in

-• Our site did not have any shade
+• Our site had some shade

 • Our site had 20, 30 and 50 amp electrical service